JCPS students return back to classrooms

 Parents and guardians can expect buses to be running late as Kentucky’s largest school district had to close schools and extracurricular activities to address the school bus route issues.

-Livestream WAVE News Sunrise from now until 7 a.m. to see how the school bus transportation process for JCPS is going.
+Livestream WAVE News Sunrise from now until 7 a.m. to see how the JCPS school bus transportation process is going this morning.

 The WAVE Storm Tracking Team also has the latest on today’s forecast.